Rural Homes

 The regulations also phased out bituminous coal and limited sulphur to below 2% and smoke to below 5g/hour in manufactured solid fuels.
 Rural homeowners must resist the temptation to burn locally sourced unseasoned wood, which remains legal for personal use but produces excessive emissions.

 Never burn treated wood, waste materials, or inappropriate fuels releasing toxic compounds.
-Top-down lighting techniques, adequate warm-up periods, proper appliance sizing, and avoiding overloading reduce emissions significantly.
+Top-down lighting techniques, adequate warm-up periods, proper appliance sizing, and avoiding overloading reduce emissions noticeably.

-Most critically for sealed homes: minimize combustion appliance use as supplementary rather than primary heating.
+Most importantly for sealed homes: keep combustion appliance use supplementary rather than primary heating.
 Consider heat pumps as cleaner alternatives eligible for £7,500 Boiler Upgrade Scheme grants.

 Gas Cooking Considerations